Best Solar Charger For Backpacking Adventures

 Wattage

-As mentioned above, solar panels’ size correlates to the wattage.
-As a general rule, 5W will be enough to power a smartphone, small USB device, or headlamp battery.
-The more wattage, the faster and more effective the charging will be.
+As mentioned, the size of the solar panels correlates to the wattage.
+As a general rule, 5W is enough to power a smartphone, small USB device, or headlamp battery.
+The higher the wattage, the faster and more effective the charging will be.

 USB Ports

-The chargers we’ve reviewed here have one to three USB ports, with the exception of the Riapow Power Bank which can charge up to four devices at once thanks to its wireless charging capability.
+If you need to charge multiple devices simultaneously then the number of USB ports the device has becomes important.
+The chargers we reviewed have one to three USB ports, except for the Riapow Power Bank, which can charge up to four devices at once with its wireless charging capability.

 One port should suffice unless you plan to charge multiple devices at the same time.
 But keep in mind it will take longer for them to become fully charged when you charge many devices at once.